Pandemic worsening here and beyond

 “If you’ve had COVID and die anytime in the near future, you’re going to be classified a COVID death,” he said.

-Monroe County learned Friday it again made the IDPH list of counties at the warning level for the virus, along with 74 other counties.
+Monroe County learned Friday it again made the IDPH list of counties at the warning level for the virus, along with all but six of the state’s other counties.

 Like in Monroe County, the coronavirus pandemic is worsening in many parts of the country.